cssconf/blog-content/2016/2016-12-12_how-to-convince-your-boss-to-buy-you-a-conference-ticket-to-cssconf-eu/2016-12-12_how-to-convince-your-boss-to-buy-you-a-conference-ticket-to-cssconf-eu.md

 Companies are usually aware of this, and you might already have a conference budget in your contract.
 Maybe your manager actively helps you to grow, and encourages you to attend events.
 But not all of us get that support handed on a silver platter – so know your arguments, and you can convince even the most skeptical boss.

 ### Training
 * Explain why you want to attend CSSconf EU, and what you plan to learn there.
-Make sure you know the topics of the conference, and explain to your boss how you'll benefit from hearing about them.
+Make sure you know the topics of the conference, and explain to your boss how you’ll benefit from hearing about them.
 Mention any specific pain points your team might have: slow processes, knowledge gaps, lack of code quality; and point out how attending CSSconf EU would boost you and your team in tackling these issues.

 * Offer to give a lunch talk about the conference and your most important take-aways, to share your learnings with the team.
 At the very minimum, plan to send a quick email to your team with a summary and some links to interesting tools or techniques you learned about.